 Q: Filtering Soft Water Drinking?

 Yes, absolutely!
-Since you shouldn’t drink soft water, you should definitely filter it out.
+Since you shouldn’t drink water that is soft, you should definitely filter it out.
 Use a filter that is able to remove sodium, heavy metals and add healthy minerals back to your water.

 I would recommend you use a powerful water filter pitcher like the Berkey filter, which is able to do this very well, very easy to set up and use.
 (Read: 7 Reasons Why The Berkey Water Filter is WEIRD But EFFECTIVE)

 Q: Is It Safe To Drink Softened Water When Pregnant?